Distillation of Large Language Models via Concrete Score Matching: Preliminaries

 Inspired by how EBMs design losses beyond the normalized structure of a probabilistic model through score-matching, we extend this idea to construct logit-level distillation losses for LLMs.
 However, because the Stein score is defined through derivatives, it cannot be directly applied to discrete random variables. \cite{meng2022concrete} proposed a generalized score function, applicable to both \underline{con}tinuous and dis\underline{crete} variables, named the \textit{concrete score}: $s_{\theta}(y):=\left[\frac{q_{\theta}(x)}{q_{\theta}(y)}\right]_{x\in \vocab}$.
 Similar to the Stein score, the concrete score characterizes local changes at the current state, but replaces them with probability ratios between all other point masses.
 This term is also uniquely identifiable with the underlying distribution.
 The corresponding concrete score-matching objective is then defined as:

-where $w(\cdot,\cdot)$ is a positive weighting function.
+where $p_{\text{data}}$ is the data distribution defined over a discrete state, and $w(\cdot,\cdot)$ is a positive weighting function.
 Previous work on language models~\citep{lou2024discrete} typically adopted this loss by directly parameterizing the concrete score (also known as discrete diffusion models) to mimic the data distribution.
 In contrast, we take this concept as a starting point to design logit-level distillation losses for autoregressive-type language models, which are more dominant in real-world applications.